Ashishsharma-12/Cache-Augmented-Generation/README.md

 2. The application will open in your default web browser at http://localhost:8501

 3. Using the interface:

-   - Select a model from the dropdown in the sidebar
-   - Adjust generation parameters as needed
+   **Backend Selection**:
+   - Choose between Ollama and HuggingFace
+   - For HuggingFace, load a model by entering its name (e.g., `meta-llama/Meta-Llama-3.1-8B-Instruct`)

+   **Knowledge Base Tab**:
-   - Upload documents in the Knowledge Base tab
+   - Upload documents to create a knowledge base
-   - Search and use document contexts in the Text Generation tab
-   - Enter a prompt and generate text
+   - Documents are automatically split into manageable chunks

+   **CAG Preloading Tab**:
-   - Use the Benchmark tab to measure speedup with KV cache
+   - Enter or paste knowledge text to preload into the model's KV cache
+   - You can also load documents from your knowledge base

+   **Text Generation Tab**:
+   - Enter your prompt
+   - Optionally use knowledge from the knowledge base or preloaded knowledge
+   - Generate text with the selected model

+   **Benchmark Tab**:
+   - Compare standard generation with CAG
+   - See speed improvements and output quality

 ## How It Works

-### KV Cache in Transformer Models

-In transformer models, generation is done token by token.
-For each token:
-1. The model computes attention over all previously processed tokens
-2. For each token, the model calculates "key" and "value" vectors for each attention layer
-3. Without caching, these calculations are repeated for every token at each generation step

-KV caching saves these key-value vectors from previous calculations, avoiding redundant computation and significantly speeding up generation.

-### Cross-Request KV Cache Augmentation

-This project extends KV caching beyond a single generation request:
+The implementation includes two approaches to CAG:

+**HuggingFace Implementation**:
+- Directly manipulates the transformer model's KV cache
+- Efficiently preloads knowledge text and saves the resulting KV cache
-1. When generating text with a prompt, we save the KV cache to disk
+- Truncates the KV cache after each generation to maintain consistency
-2. For subsequent requests with the same prompt, we load and reuse this cache
-3. For new prompts that share a prefix with cached prompts, we reuse the relevant portion of the cache

-This approach can provide substantial speedups, especially for applications with:
-- Repeated prompts or system instructions
-- Common prefixes in prompts
+**Ollama Implementation**:
-- Need for low-latency generation
+- Uses Ollama's API for local model inference

-### Knowledge Base Augmentation

-The application also supports knowledge base augmentation:

-1. Upload text documents in the Knowledge Base tab
-2. Documents are automatically split into manageable chunks
-3. When generating text, search for relevant information in your documents
-4. Add selected context to your prompt to provide the model with additional information

-This allows the model to generate more accurate and contextually relevant responses by incorporating information from your documents.
+- Implements CAG by intelligently caching full prompts and prefix matches
+- Provides similar benefits with models running through Ollama

 ## Project Structure

 ```
 kv_cache_project/
-├── cache/               # Storage for KV caches
+├── cache/                   # Storage for various caches
-│   └── docs/            # Processed document chunks
+│   ├── docs/                # Processed document chunks
+│   ├── hf_cache/            # HuggingFace KV caches
+│   └── ollama_cache/        # Ollama KV caches
 ├── src/
 │   ├── __init__.py          # Package initialization
-│   ├── kv_cache_manager.py    # Manages KV cache storage and retrieval
+│   ├── kv_cache_manager.py  # Manages KV cache for Ollama
+│   ├── hf_cache_manager.py  # Manages KV cache for HuggingFace
-│   ├── ollama_client.py       # Client for interacting with Ollama API
+│   ├── ollama_client.py     # Client for Ollama API
-│   ├── kv_cache_generator.py  # Combines KV cache with generation
+│   ├── cag_generator.py     # High-level CAG implementation
-│   ├── document_processor.py  # Processes and manages document chunks
+│   ├── document_processor.py # Processes documents
 │   └── streamlit_app.py     # Streamlit UI application
 ├── requirements.txt         # Python dependencies
 ├── run.py                   # Main entry point
 └── README.md                # This file
 ```

-## Limitations

-- KV cache format is model-specific and may need adjustments for different models
-- Large caches can consume significant disk space
-- Prefix matching works best with substantial common prefixes
-- Performance gains depend on model architecture and hardware
-- Document search uses simple keyword matching (not semantic search)
+## When to Use CAG

+CAG is most effective when:
+- Working with a stable knowledge base
+- Running multiple queries against the same knowledge
+- Optimizing for response time
+- Working with knowledge that fits within the model's context window

+For very large knowledge bases that exceed the model's context window, a traditional RAG approach may be more appropriate.

 ## License